PLOPdotJS/plopjs/README.md

 ```
 /project
 ```
-plop *use* will load what ever template you choose into specified directory or if no directory is named then it will default to your working directory.
+plop$ *use* will load what ever template you choose into specified directory or if no directory is named then it will default to your working directory.

 ##plop$ init
 ```shell
 plop$ init <name of what you want the template to be named>
 ```

-####Very important to note the naming structure of any plop template.
+####Very important to note the naming structure of any plopjs template.
 ```shell
 plop-name or plop_name
 ```
-naming your plop correctly will allow for easy fluid installation.
-Not naming your plop correctly would result in error.
+naming your plopjs correctly will allow for easy fluid installation.
+Not naming your plopjs correctly would result in error.

-using plop init allows a starting point to create a plop.json and start making your own plop template.
-This is your chance to be creative and customize your plop.
+using plopjs init allows a starting point to create a plop.json and start making your own plopjs template.
+This is your chance to be creative and customize your plopjs.

-plop *init* prompts will walk you through making a new plop.json file.
+plop$ *init* prompts will walk you through making a new plop.json file.
 It will also make an empty README.md that you will need to populate and also an empty template directory.
 Make sure to make your template *INSIDE* the template directory.
-Any files other then the plop.json and README.md that are outside the template directory will not be included in your plop.
+Any files other then the plop.json and README.md that are outside the template directory will not be included in your plopjs.

 ####Example
 of the plop.json prompt